plannies-mate/plannies-mate/docs/GUIDELINES.md

 - Explicitly state why a change or alternative solution is necessary
 - Focus primarily on completing the requested task.
     - If uncertain, ask clarifying questions first before proceeding
-    - When you have suggestions beyond the scope of the request, present them as succinct bullet points alongside your implementation.
-      This allows me to decide whether to:
+    - Present suggestions (beyond the scope of the request) as succinct bullet points immediately in your response This allows me to decide whether to:
         - Interrupt the current work to discuss your suggestion
         - Note it for later consideration